delphix/automation-framework/README.md

 ## <a id="description"></a>Description

+DAF combines environment variables commonly available during CI/CD and data management as code in the `delphix.yaml` file to automate API calls to the Delphix Dynamic Data Platform.
+This allows for chain-able API calls that can be triggered during different stages of the CI/CD pipeline.
+The data state for different non-production environments is now visible through code configuration and that configuration is under version control.

 ## <a id="installation"></a>Installation

+The tools and executable for DAF have been containerized with docker for convenience.
+Use the latest version by pulling the container below.

 ```bash
 docker pull delphix/daf
 ```
+### <a id="delphix-yaml"></a>The delphix.yaml file

+The `delphix.yaml` file is the configuration file that defines the data management as code strategy for the project.
 Create a `delphix.yaml` file based on this guide: [Configure Delphix YAML](./configure-delphix-yaml.md)

 ## <a id="usage"></a>Usage